 The surgeons and their staff want patients to feel confident in their recovery well before the day of their procedure.
 Everyone is encouraged to reach out to the team at Whole Health Weight Loss Institute with any questions they may have.

 After six months, patients will return to have their intragastric balloon removed in a similar procedure.

 There are a variety of intragastric balloons available for medical weight loss treatment.
-Ask Dr. Lee what option may be right for you.
+Ask Dr. Perryman what option may be right for you.

 What are the benefits of a gastric balloon procedure?

 Patients typically lose 25-30% of their excess body weight at 1-year post-procedure.
 During the six-month period that the balloon is in the patient’s stomach, patients feel fuller and thus consume less food, promoting weight loss.
 The intragastric balloon enables patients to curb their appetites and adjust to a healthier lifestyle they can embrace for their future.